lindnjoe/Sovoron_klipper/README.md

 # Sovoron Klipper configuration

-This repository captures the complete Klipper setup that drives a CoreXY toolchanger equipped with six toolheads, two OpenAMS units attached to individual toolheads, a 4 lane box turtle used as a lane loader for 4 individual lanes, and Armored Turtle's Automated Filament Control (AFC) stack.
+This repository captures the complete Klipper setup that drives a CoreXY toolchanger equipped with six toolheads, two OpenAMS units attached to individual toolheads, a 4 lane box turtle used as a lane loader for 4 individual toolheads, and Armored Turtle's Automated Filament Control (AFC) stack.
 The tree bundles the live `printer_data` configuration, the Python extensions that power AFC/OpenAMS coordination, and upstream reference material so the machine definition can be rebuilt or adapted without hunting through multiple sources.

 ## Repository layout